-Ron: I got involved with Trash Academy and Restored Spaces through environmental justice organizing here in Philadelphia—that’s where I met Shari.
+Ron: I got involved with Trash Academy and Environmental Justice through environmental justice organizing here in Philadelphia—that’s where I met Shari.
 And I’ve been an environmental activist for going on 10 years now, really focusing on how environmental issues affect people of color especially, and poor people.
 People who generally are left out of the conversation.
 So I’ve been working with with Mural Arts, learning how to use art and creativity to amplify that message, how to use art to get people to think about the issue in a way that they wouldn’t think about it otherwise.
 Communicating with art and through art is a way of getting people to take the issues seriously, and pay attention.
 I’m interested right now in how we can use different forms of art and creativity to talk about the environmental crisis, activate people, and organize people.

 Shari: As we work in communities, we use visual art and participatory games.
 We have a lot of fun.
 We go through the door of fun to talk about a complicated issue and let people know it’s not just about municipal services.
 It’s about the volume of consumption.
 It’s about who makes money from extraction.